 In addition to the above, all middle school or high school applicants should also submit the following information:

-3. Tuition for the past three years.
+3. Tuition for the current or upcoming school year and for the past three years.

 8. Student/Faculty ratio and average class size.